Pitfalls of Filing a Qui Tam Suit

 5. Public Disclosure Bar and Original Source

-Section 3730(e)(3) provides that a qui tam whistleblower may not bring an action which is based upon “the public disclosure of allegations or transactions in a criminal, civil, or administrative hearing, in a congressional, administrative, or Government Accounting Office report, hearing, audit, or investigation, or from the news media, unless the action is brought by the Attorney General or the person bringing the action is an original source of the information . . . .”
+Section 3730(e)(3) provides that that the court shall dismiss, unless opposed by the Government, an action which is based upon “the public disclosure of allegations or transactions in a criminal, civil, or administrative hearing, in a congressional, administrative, or Government Accounting Office report, hearing, audit, or investigation, or from the news media, unless the action is brought by the Attorney General or the person bringing the action is an original source of the information . . . .”
 The public disclosure bar in Section 3730(e)(4)(A) is one of the most difficult and complicated concepts in the qui tam area.
 This is due to the varied treatment the public disclosure bar receives from the circuit courts.
 In examining whether an action is barred under Section 3730(e)(4)(A), the courts attempt to answer the following three questions: “(1) Have the allegations made by the plaintiff been ‘publicly disclosed’?
 (2) If so, is the lawsuit ‘based upon’ that publicly disclosed information?
 (3) If so, is the plaintiff an ‘original source’ of the information?”

-Even if the whistleblower’s qui tam suit is based on public disclosure, courts will next analyze whether the qui tam whistleblower is the original source.
-The qui tam whistleblower must meet two requirements to qualify as an original source: 1) the qui tam whistleblower must have “direct and independent knowledge of the information on which the allegations are based” and 2) the qui tam whistleblower must have “voluntarily provided the information to the government before filing” his or her qui tam action.
-A minority of courts requires an additional element, either that the qui tam whistleblower provided the government with the information prior to the public disclosure or that the qui tam whistleblower had a hand in bringing about the public disclosure.
+Even if the court determines that a whistleblower’s qui tam suit is based on public disclosure, the action may proceed if the qui tam whistleblower is the original source.
+The qui tam whistleblower must meet the following requirements to qualify as an original source: 1) prior to a public disclosure, the relator voluntarily disclosed to the Government information on which the allegations or transactions are based, or 2) the relator has knowledge that is independent of and materially adds to the publicly disclosed allegations or transactions, and who has voluntarily provided the information to the Government before filing suit.
+A minority of courts requires an additional element, either that the qui tam whistleblower provided the Government with the information prior to the public disclosure or that the qui tam whistleblower had a hand in bringing about the public disclosure.

 The courts have also determined that phrase “information on which the allegations are based” of Section 3730(e)(4)(B) refers to the information upon which the relator’s allegations are based and not any publicly disclosed allegations.
 Moreover, the term “allegation” includes not only those included in the original complaint, but also those appearing in any amended complaints.
 Also, courts are unlikely to find that a relator is an original source when the information he relies upon for his allegations are predictive in nature and lack certainty.

-An issue that often arises in this area is whether a government employee can be an original source.
-Some courts hold that a government employee cannot voluntarily provide the information if he was required to provide it as part of his employment with the government.
-There is, however, no per se exclusion of government employees from being original sources.
-Government employees will only be barred from bringing a qui tam action if one of the four statutory jurisdictional bars discussed above applies.
+An issue that often arises in this area is whether a Government employee can be an original source.
+Some courts hold that a Government employee cannot voluntarily provide the information if he was required to provide it as part of his employment with the Government.
+There is, however, no per se exclusion of Government employees from being original sources.
+Government employees will only be barred from bringing a qui tam action if one of the four statutory bars discussed above applies.

 A qui tam whistleblower should only discuss his or her case with an attorney to avoid public disclosure.